 - The more significant differentiation is that IP students have more time than OP students for learning new skills and knowledge or participating in applied learning, e.g. in the middle of each year, Year 4 students embark on work attachment while Sec 4 students complete coverage of the curriculum and start preparations for the O-Level examinations.

 (A7) Are students in OP and IP given the same opportunities, e.g. for talent development, participation in Olympiad etc.?

 - Our talent development programmes (e.g. CΩERGY) and Music Elective Programme are offered to both IP and OP students who meet the criteria.
-For example, Maths and Science Olympiads are open to both IP and OP students: criteria is based on students’ aptitude and interest for talent area.
+For example, Maths and Science Olympiads are open to both IP and OP students: criteria is based on students’ aptitude and interest for the talent area.
 Students in our talent development programmes will be involved in the relevant Olympiad.

 - You can learn more about the similarities and differences of our IP and OP at: /overview-of-the-dual-track/

 (A8) Can a student transfer from the O-Level to the IP track?
 Vice versa?